arangodb/arangojs/README.md

 Replaces the content of the document with the given *documentHandle* with the given *newValue* and returns an object containing the document's metadata.

+**Note**: The *policy* option is not available when using the driver with ArangoDB 3.0 as it is redundant when specifying the *rev* option.

 **Arguments**

 * **documentHandle**: `string`